gcheng-nus/gcheng-nus.github.io/_pages/teaching.md

 			<li>Teaching Evaluation: 4.2/5.0 (Department Average: 4.0)</li>
 			<li>Selected Comments from Students:</li>
 				<ul>
-					<li><i>Prof Guang tries his best to explain concepts clearly.
+					<li style="font-size: 12px"><i>"Prof Guang tries his best to explain concepts clearly.
 He also regularly provides feedback and tries his best to engage the class, and encourage students to speak up.
 I am grateful to have Prof Guang as my class tutor.
 He makes this module more bearable, especially for someone like me who is not inclined in math modules.</i></li>
 					<li>I could see the improvement in his teaching after every class.
 He is one of the most dedicated teachers I have ever seen.</li>
 					<li>He is very enthusiastic and passionate!
 He goes the extra mile in ensuring students have enough feedback, practice, and consultation time.</li>
 				</ul>